-Since I paint in acrylics, I use glazing medium a lot.
+Since I paint in acrylics, I use glazing medium (affiliate link) a lot.
 It can be used in a couple of different ways: as a medium to keep your acrylics open longer (they won’t dry as quickly) and as a way to layer and create translucent paint without breaking down the pigments.
 Water can serve a similar purpose but will break down your paint and dry to a dull matte finish.

-Professional grade paint such as Golden, Matisse, and Liquitex are all favorite brands of mine but they’re a bit pricey.
+Professional grade paint such as Golden, Matisse, and Liquitex (affiliate links) are all favorite brands of mine but they’re a bit pricey.
 Here’s what I say about that: You get what you pay for.
 These paints will give your paintings more depth of color and you actually use less paint because the pigment load is so high.
 I have students who lament the fact that they can’t get their paintings to be bright as mine, but these students are using the inexpensive craft paint.
 Not to say that some craft paint isn’t good quality, but it tends to be more matte and have a lesser quality pigment load in them.
 Think of it as a set of bed sheets.
 You can buy the $4.00 pillowcases that work, or you can buy the ones with 400-thread counts.
 They work, too, but you can feel and see the difference in the products.

-I love Neo-Color II crayons, Stabilo Pencils in black and graphite, chalk, charcoal, woodless graphite pencils, and markers or pens by Pitt, Prismacolor, and Sharpie (to name a few).
+I love Neo-Color II crayons, Stabilo Pencils (affiliate links) in black and graphite, chalk, charcoal, woodless graphite pencils, and markers or pens by Pitt, Prismacolor, and Sharpie (to name a few).
 See—it’s hard to narrow down my favorites!

 Other Must Haves: